awwsmm/IntroToScalaTags/TUTORIAL.md

 import scalatags.JsDom.all._
 ```

 It will be greyed-out because we're not using it yet, but don't worry about that for now.
-Just run `fastOptJS` in th `sbt` shell...
+Just run `fastOptJS` in the `sbt` shell...

 ![](https://github.com/awwsmm/IntroToScalaTags/blob/master/resources/tutorial02.png)

 ...it looks like it's working!
 Great, let's try to add a **paragraph** tag.
 In HTML markup, this looks like `<p>...</p>`.
-Using ScalaTags, this is created with the `p()` method from package `scalatags.JsDom.all`.
+Using ScalaTags, this is created with the `p()` method from `scalatags.JsDom.all`.
 Adding this paragraph and running `fastOptJS` again works:

 ![](https://github.com/awwsmm/IntroToScalaTags/blob/master/resources/tutorial03.png)